davesque/thought.place/posts/objects/2017/7/3/pagerank.md

   <figcaption>Figure 2: A web with more links.</figcaption>
 </figure>

-Of course, this all sounds a bit crazy.
+At this point, we have to admit that this all sounds a bit crazy and impractical.
 How could we do an infinite walk of the web?
 Wouldn't that require an infinite amount of time?
 Also, how do we handle the case when the robot finds a page with no links to other pages as seen with page 1 in figure 3?

 <figure>
   \begin{tikzpicture}[scale=1.5, transform shape]